KaylaKremer/TensorShade/README.md

 > Data representing the shades of foundation offered by a variety of beauty brands around the world.

+### Note
+I modified the data to include the shade name of each foundation by adding a `shade` key in `shades.json`.
+This was done to make TensorShade more useful when predicting foundation shade matches to photos of skin.
+Because I manually had to look up each beauty brand's foundation shades, there may be inaccuracies.
+Furthermore, some brands have changed their foundation shade range or some brands no longer exist since the original data was collected.
+In the event that I could not find or match up a beauty brand's foundation with the original data, I omitted it from `shades.json`.

 ## Resources
 [https://www.tensorflow.org/js/](https://www.tensorflow.org/js/)